+Assessment and grading is based on the projects below.
 Grades will be averaged over the course of the semester.
-See project grade weights below.

-Design Projects are assessed on a rubric addressing the following:
+Design specific projects are assessed on a rubric addressing the following:

 - 1. Conceptual ideas - 2.
 Design and layout using formal design principles and theory - 3.
 Craft/Technical execution - 4.
-Professionalism: Attention in class, Attention to detail, Attendance, Care towards your work and each other, Organization, Participation, Punctuality, Reliable/Responsible, Timeliness, Work ethic
+Professionalism: critiques, demonstrated care towards your work and each other, attention, attendance, participation, punctuality, timeliness, work ethic